After you prepared your source data, go to Plan IQ to complete the next stage to create your forecast, which is to set up your data collection.

 - Enter your Data collection name.

-- Select the workspace, model, and export action for your source data that you want to generate your forecast from.
+- Select the workspace, model, and export action for the source data you want to generate your forecast from.

 - Select the time scale that matches the model calendar settings in your source model.

 - Map the lists in your source model to the fields in Data mapping.

 These are the lists that you created when you prepared your data.

 - If you only want to use historical data to base your forecast on, select Create data collection in the bottom right of the screen.
 If you want to add more datasets, go to step 9.

 When you select Create data collection, the data collection assembly begins.

 The data collection displays in a list view with the date it's created and the status of the collection.